-Kimberly Karp honors the memory of her son, Ryan Kennedy.
+Kimberly honors the memory of her son, Ryan.
 Ryan was diagnosed with ependymoma in 2007 and sadly lost his battle on May 26, 2012.

 After excruciating neck pain, Tony’s MRI revealed an intramedullary ependymoma.
 After being diagnosed and rehabilitation, Tony had to adjust to his new body.

 Maisie was diagnosed with supratentorial anaplastic ependymoma at the age of three.
-Her family started an organization that gives special dolls to sick children.
+She has no idea how strong she really was and still is to this day.

 Sarah’s blog, documents her journey with intramedullary ependymoma: a real look into surgery, rehabilitation, and treatment with a little bit of humor.

 Hannah doesn’t dwell on that past and believes that God put her on this earth for a reason, diagnosed with ependymoma at age four.